-As a result of our diversification strategy beyond baseband for handsets, and our progress in addressing those new markets under the base station and IoT umbrella, we continue to experience significant growth in royalty revenues derived from base station and IoT product category (formerly referred to as non-handset products), up by 55% year-over-year in the first quarter.
+As a result of our diversification strategy beyond baseband for handsets, and our progress in addressing those new markets under the base station and IoT umbrella, we continue to experience significant growth in shipments and royalty revenues derived from base station and IoT product category (formerly referred to as non-handset products).
+Unit shipments for this category were up 137% year over year in the second quarter and royalty revenues were up 56% year over year in the same period.
 We expect royalty growth to continue in this product category for the next few years.
 These devices are comprised of a range of different products at different royalty ASPs, spanning from high volume Bluetooth to high value sensor fusion and base station RAN.
 The royalty ASP of our other products will be in between the two ranges.